-Parents and carers should still apply by submitting the Common Application Form (CAF) to North Yorkshire County Council.
-The application should be sent in the normal admission round for 2023/24 (for a child to start school at the beginning of the academic year in September 2023).
+Delayed entry into Reception; a child who would ordinarily, by age, start in Reception at the beginning of the academic year in September 2024, but who is applying to start in Reception in September 2025.

 Parents and carers should indicate their request on the application form - specifying why admission out of normal year group is being requested and the year group in which they wish their child to be allocated a place.

-In addition to sending the application to North Yorkshire County Council, requests for a child to be admitted outside of their normal age group should be made by letter, addressed to the Headteacher and any relevant accompanying evidence should be attached.
-These requests must be submitted to the school by the closing date.
-These requests will be put before Red Kite Learning Trust who will consider the requests and notify the parents and carers in writing whether the request is agreed.
-There is no right of appeal against a decision relating to admission out of chronological age group.
+In addition to sending the application to North Yorkshire Council, requests for a child to be admitted outside of their normal age group should be made in writing, addressed to the Headteacher and any relevant accompanying evidence should be attached.
+These requests should be submitted to the school by the national closing date for applications, for consideration by the admission authority.
+Parents and carers will be notified in writing whether the request to apply outside of normal age group is agreed.